trailblazer/trailblazer.github.io/gems/operation/controller.md

 Note that you're free to invoke operations manually at any time by [invoking them directly](api.html).

-It works in Rails but should also be fine in Sinatra and Lotus.
+It works in Rails but should also be fine in Sinatra, Lotus and other frameworks that expose a `params` object.

+## Overview

+You have four methods to pick from.

+* Use `#present` if you're only interested in _presenting_ the operation's model.
+* Use `#form` to _render_ the form object.
+This will not run the operation.
+* Use `#run` to process incoming data using the operation (and present it afterwards).
+* Use `#respond` to process incoming data and present it using Rails' `respond_to`.

 ## Generics